newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/firm-engineer.md

 divisionPhone: 973-504-6460
 id: firm-engineer
 webflowId: 6414793b798bdb29a5fe9567
+summaryDescriptionMd: >
-summaryDescriptionMd: "You need a certificate of authorization to operate an engineering firm."
+  You need a certificate of authorization to operate an engineering firm.
 ---

 ---